 - information about their child’s participation in the program

 - a copy of assessments or evaluations about their child.

 All children have the right to experience quality education and care in an environment that provides for their safety, health and wellbeing.

 Fundamental to this is to ensure that routines, activities and experiences support children’s requirements for health, nutrition, sleep, rest.
 This should be evidenced by the service’s policies and procedures that are in place about healthy eating, children’s safety, dealing with any injury or illness, and preventing harm to children.

 To minimise risks to children you must:

 - implement adequate health and hygiene practices

-- have in place safe practices for handling, preparing and storing food.
+- have in place safe practises for handling, preparing and storing food.

 Food and beverages